This is a past event. Registration is closed. View other Parenteral Drug Association - Asia Pacific office events.

 External Advocacy Lead, APAC at Roche Genentech

-Ensuring Container Closure Integrity Throughout the Product Lifecycle
+Ensuring Container Closure Integrity Throughout the Product Lifecyle

 Anthony Georgiadis